nstefan/yastwai/README-PR.md

 - Use the first commit message as the PR title
 - Generate a PR body from all commit details and file changes
 - Target the `main` branch
-- Create the PR using GitHub CLI
+- Open your browser with the PR creation page pre-filled

 ### Advanced Options